polypheny/Website/gsoc.md

 ---
 layout: page
 title: Google Summer of Code
-description: >
-  Google Summer of Code project page of Polypheny.
-hide_description: true
 ---

-Welcome to the Polypheny Google Summer of Code (GSoC) 2020 projects page.
+Welcome to the Polypheny [Google Summer of Code (GSoC)](https://summerofcode.withgoogle.com/) 2020 projects page.

-Please note that our application for GSoC is currently under evaluation at Google and we have not yet been accepted as mentoring organization.
+Please note that our application for GSoC 2020 is currently under evaluation at Google and we have not yet been accepted as mentoring organization.
 {:.message}